Epistimio/orion/docs/src/user/storage.rst

 we document the storage backend here for users who may need more flexibility.

+You should try to use a single storage instance for each physical storage to minimize the amount of locking and/or connections.
-You should try to reuse the same storage throughout the your code. if the storage is otherwise unreachable you can create the storage client with :py:func:`orion.storage.base.setup_storage`.
+If the storage is otherwise unreachable you can create a new storage client with :py:func:`orion.storage.base.setup_storage`.

 To recap, you can create it indirectly with